maxdevblock/cubmods/docs/source/manual.rst

     ,\; r=1,2,\ldots,m

-In the example, we'll draw a sample from a CUSH model without covariates and then estimate the parameter given the observed sample.
+In the example, we'll draw a sample from a CUSH model without covariates and then estimate the parameter :math:`\delta` given the observed sample.

 Notice that, since the ``model`` is not the default ``"cub"``, we need to specify it.